Call Us: 800-806-1998

 The C Corporation is the traditional corporation.
 It has the corporate shield that protects the officers, directors, and shareholders from company liabilities.
 The S corporation has exactly the same corporate shield; it’s just taxed under Subchapter S of the IRS Code instead of Chapter C of the IRS Code.
 The corporate structure for the C and the S are identical.

-Guess what, the LLC has basically the exact same corporate shield too.
-So the LLC versus C corp decision really doesn’t hinge on the liability protection of the corporate shield.
+The LLC has basically the exact same corporate shield, so the LLC versus C corp decision really doesn’t hinge on the liability protection of the corporate shield.

 The LLC has an additional “protection shield” that the corporations don’t have.
 There is a reverse attack that the LLC protects against.
 What happens if you are sued personally?
 That may come in the form of a divorce, deficiency judgment on a bad real estate deal, slip and fall at your house, auto accident on the way to the movie, or any one of dozens of other personal disasters.